larsmaxfield/jsonschema-fill-default/README.md

 > - The instance must already be valid to its schema.
 > - The schema itself must be a valid [Draft 2020-12](https://json-schema.org/draft/2020-12) [JSON Schema](https://json-schema.org/).
 > - The filled instance is **not automatically validated**.
->
-> See [Load, validate, deference, fill](#load-validate-dereference-fill) for how you can validate instances and schemas.

 ## Examples